 Interested?
 Please send your resume and a short letter/email of interest by no later than Friday, September 12, 2014, via email to NYUVisMootTeam@gmail.com.

 Meeting: Those who will have submitted a short letter/email of interest and a resume by September 12th, 2014, are kindly asked to meet with the team’s coach as well as with the faculty members involved in the Moot on Monday, September 15th, 2014, in Furman Hall 212.
 We will be joined by our faculty advisors, Professors Franco Ferrari and Clayton Gillette.

-If you want to know what fellow students think of the Vis Arbitral Moot, click on the link that leads you to a blog.
+To read what fellow students think of the Vis Arbitral Moot, visit the blog.

 NYU School of Law, through the Center for Transnational Litigation, Arbitration, and Commercial Law, is cooperating with the Institute of International Commercial Law at Pace Law School to provide translations of arbitral awards issued by the China International Economic and Trade Arbitration Commission (CIETAC) involving the United Nations Convention on Contracts for the International Sales of Goods (CISG).
 Students who are fluent in Chinese and English translate the arbitral awards, and their translations are posted on the CISG Database of the Institute.
 The student receives compensation as a research assistant and is identified as the translator on the website.
 Interested students should contact Professor Franco Ferrari or Professor Clayton Gillette.